 Nikanti Golf Club in Nakhon Pathom, Thailand, just outside of Bangkok, is reaping the benefits of its recent irrigation upgrade.
 Even though the course hadn’t even been officially opened the inadequacies of the original installation showed up quickly.
 The limitations included:

-- Undersized mainline and pump station resulting in excessive watering window.
+- Undersized mainline and pump station resulting in an excessive watering window.

-- Dead end mainline on some holes resulting in limited flow capacity and low pressure in many areas.
+- Dead end mainlines on some holes resulting in limited flow capacity and low pressure in many areas.

 - Excessive and irregular spacing with poor uniformity.

 - Poor sprinkler locations and nozzling with fairway sprinklers throwing well onto green surfaces.

 - Multiple sprinklers paired together (2 – 4) compounding the poor sprinkler spacing and low pressure.

 - Poor green sprinkler layout, locations and uniformity.
 Sprinklers from off the greens throwing onto the greens, limited surround sprinklers around and behind many greens and poor green sprinkler locations cause overwatering of the approach and green surfaces.

 - Poor tee and fairway sprinkler layout and excessive spacing.

 As a result, the course was suffering from: